The best cordless water flosser available.

 For the vast majority, the classic tips are the best option to use.

-If you wear braces, then the Orthodontic tip is useful, whilst those with dental implants will find the Plaque Seeker tip most useful.
+If you wear braces, then the Orthodontic tip is useful.
+Those with dental implants will find the Plaque Seeker tip most useful.

 There are 3 additional styles of nozzle.
-Designed for different use cases.
+Each is designed for different use cases.

 - PP-100E – Waterpik Pik Pocket Tips